killian31/Times-Up/README.md

 # Times-Up
-Python command line version of the Times Up game
+Python command line version of the Times Up game (in French)